newstack-cloud/celerity/libs/blueprint/docs/ARCHITECTURE.md

 ## Blueprint Spec (container.BlueprintSpec)

-The blueprint spec deals with providing the schema of a blueprint, it's resources and the concrete spec generated by the resource provider for each resource.
-A concrete spec is everything under the the `spec` mapping in the YAML or JSON input blueprint.
+The blueprint spec deals with providing the schema of a blueprint, its resources and a `*core.MappingNode` representation of the resource specification.
+The resource specification is everything under the the `spec` mapping in the
+YAML or JSON input blueprint.
+The spec must be a `*core.MappingNode` to allow for the usage of substitutions (with `${..}` syntax); a concrete, user-defined struct would not allow for this.

 The library comes with a default blueprint spec that should meet all your needs.